Untitled

 Discussion: TED Talks Week! - go to:

-https://www.ted.com/ and find the tab at top of screen Discover.
+Links to an external site. and find the tab at top of screen Discover.
 First item is Topics.
 At Topics scroll to C and open topics for Crime or Criminal Justice OR at Topics scroll to A and open topics for Addiction OR at Topics scroll to B and open topics for Brain (make sure they have a CJ connection) at Topics scroll to E for Education or scroll to F for Forensics or scroll to G for Guns OR J for Justice System or L for Law OR N for Narcotics OR T for Trafficking or V for Violence OR P for Poverty.
-From all the Talks at these many Topics select any four (4) Talks (only four) and watch each one, then complete the format below for each Talk and post in class all in one posting.
+From all the Talks at these many Topics select any two (2) Talks (only two) and watch each one, then complete the format below for each Talk and post in class all in one posting.

-Use this exact formatting for your four Talks, all made in one posting.
+Use this exact formatting for your Talks, all made in one posting.

 #1